zoraviel/CSS-assignment-2/rubric.md

 ## 5 points:

-* Your correct and complete GitHub URL is submitted here by the deadline.
+* Your correct and complete GitHub URL is submitted in Canvas by the deadline.

 * Your repo contains the forked contents of the original repo PLUS a new branch named *gh-pages*.